AutomaApp/documentation/docs/blocks/trigger.md

 ## On browser startup
 Execute the workflow when a profile that has this extension installed first starts up.

+## Context menu
+Execute a workflow via the context menu (right-clicking).
+When a workflow is executed via the context menu, there are several variables will be injected to it:

+- `$ctxElSelector`: The selector of the element where you right click
+- `$ctxTextSelection`: The selected text

+But to use this trigger, you must grant Automa to use the `contextMenu` permission.

 ## When visiting a website
 Execute workflow when you're visiting a website that matches the URL or the [ReGex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) that you inputted.
 And when you check the `Use regex` checkbox, the value you inputted will be treated as a [ReGex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions).